LucasDelfino92/morrowindsharp/modlist.md

 - [**Tamriel_Data**](https://www.nexusmods.com/morrowind/mods/44537/?) by the Project Tamriel Team and the Tamriel Rebuilt Team.
   - Install the **Tamriel Data (HD)** main file if using **Intelligent Textures**.
 If not, installing **Tamriel_Data (vanilla)**.

-This mod requires you to register its .BSA files into your Morrowind.ini.
+This mod requires you to register its .BSA files in your Morrowind.ini.

 - Launch Mod Organizer 2.
 - Click on the **Tools** icon, which resembles a jigsaw puzzle, and select **INI Editor**.